jimitkg/vmreports/README.md

 # vmreports

-Gets a list of offline VMs on the network.
+This sample code uses PowerCLI and PowerShell's Convertto-html function along with a basic css file to generate a list of offline VMs from the on-premesis VMware setup.

 ## Sample
 Sample HTML report can be found in the repo.